Seinzu/Mereology/README.md

 # Mereology #

+>Mereology (from the Greek μερος, ‘part’) is the theory of parthood relations: of the relations of part to whole and the
+>relations of part to part within a whole.
+> Varzi, Achille, "Mereology", The Stanford Encyclopedia of Philosophy (Spring 2011 Edition), Edward N. Zalta (ed.), URL = <http://plato.stanford.edu/archives/spr2011/entries/mereology/>.

 ## Introduction ##

 Mereology is a simple JavaScript helper object designed to abstract some of the functionality required for MVC.
 The basic concept